jianjunwang/iDOM/README.md

 # iDOM

-Statistical analysis of dissolved organic matter based on high-resolution mass spectrometry
+Statistical analysis of dissolved organic matter characterized by high-resolution mass spectrometry

 ## About